aakash-kumar87/Bunnings/README.md

 # Bunnings
-Overview of the framweork created.
+Overview of the framwork created.
+* Selenium webdriver is used to create the framework.
-* Maven is used to list all dependcies
+* Maven is used to list all the dependencies
-*
+* TesNG Framework is used to run the Test scripts
+* TestNG parameters are used to do cross browser testing.
+* The TestNG file created in this project runs the tests on Chrome and Forefox as an example
+* POM is used in this framwork.
+* All the text/labels expected values that needs to be verified are stored in src/main/java com.bunnings.accelarators.ContstantDetails.java
+* A custom log is created for every run using Log4j.
+It uses the dymanic text provided from text scripts and throught the validation methods used to create a readable log for failures.